-Your kids can enjoy outdoor learning at the Mill of Kintail Conservation Area Are your campers between the ages of 6-11?
-Do they love nature?
-Can they get their hands dirty?
-The Mill of Kintail is a 154 acre site, situated along the Indian River.
-Its fields and forests showcase bot
+Children ages 6-11 can enjoy outdoor adventures this summer at the Mill of Kintail Conservation Area The Mill of Kintail is a 154 acre site, situated along the Indian River.
+Its fields and forests showcase both natural and historic beauty.
+Each day of camp runs on a specific theme r

 Generous donation funds construction of new picnic shelter One person’s generosity and love of history and nature will live on at the Mill of Kintail Conservation Area in the form of a gathering place for friends, families, students and newly-weds alike.
 The recently completed